Gene-Disease Validity: Developing and Applying a Rigorous Framework in a Diagnostic Laboratory Setting

 Devon Thrush, MS, CGC

 Devon received her MS in Genetic Counseling from Case Western Reserve University.
-Prior to joining Ambry in 2015, she was in clinical practice and also worked as a laboratory genetic counselor at Nationwide Children’s Hospital where she was active in teaching.
-Product development has been Devon’s focus since joining Ambry.
-As a Senior Genomic Specialist she contributed to clinical test designs, gene content curation, systems validation, and the development of the CARE Program.
+Prior to joining Ambry, she was in clinical practice and also worked as a laboratory genetic counselor at Nationwide Children’s Hospital.
+During her 9 years here, she was active in teaching laboratory technical staff, ABMG laboratory fellows, medical genetics residents, and rotating students.
+Additionally, Devon acquired an interest and experience in laboratory test development efforts.
+Product development has been Devon’s primary focus since joining Ambry in 2015.
+As a Senior Genomic Specialist, she contributed to clinical test designs, gene content curation, laboratory systems validations, and was pivotal in the development of the CARE ProgramⓇ.
 In her current role as Associate Director of Product Development, Devon’s work is highly cross-functional, collaborating with teams across Ambry to evaluate product concepts and their feasibility focusing on assay development and product content.
+She continues to have a special interest in clinical implementation of genetic technologies in the lab.

 DISCLAIMER: THIS BLOG DOES NOT PROVIDE MEDICAL ADVICE